-The Center for eLearning supports faculty members interested in working with an instructional designer (ID) to update an existing fully-online course that is at least 3 years old.
+The Center for Online and Continuing Education supports faculty members interested in working with an instructional designer (ID) to update an existing fully-online course that is at least 3 years old.
 In the course design update process, faculty guide the restructuring of an existing fully-online course as the subject matter expert (SME).
 The SME’s role is to meet regularly with an instructional designer to provide content knowledge, course materials, lecture notes, and other course-related resources.
 The process typically takes 6 to 8 weeks with a weekly meeting of 1 to 1 ½ hours.
 Media recording time make take an additional hour/week or more depending on the project.

 Full-time and adjunct faculty members may be eligible for a stipend for completing the course design update process and achieving all peer review standards.
 This update process involves:

 - recording new media

 - updating to the latest online course template and accessible syllabus template

 - meeting accessibility and copyright standards

 Successful completion of the update process will result in a fully online course that meets the highest national standards for online course design and delivery as guided by the Quality Matters rubric.